 Roy Castle Lung Cancer Foundation, researchers and oncologists in Scotland team up to research benefits of e–cigarettes for lung cancer patients

-In the UK, approximately 10 million adults smoke cigarettes.(1) Many of these people would like to stop smoking and are actively trying to quit, and an increasing number of them are turning to e-cigarettes as an alternative.
+In the UK, approximately 10 million adults smoke cigarettes.
+Many of these people want to quit and are actively trying to stop.
+An increasing number are turning to e-cigarettes as an alternative.

-Whilst a cancer diagnosis often acts as a very strong motivational tool to help many quit smoking, a recent audit by the Beatson West of Scotland Cancer Centre found that 2 out of 3 lung cancer being treated with curative intent with radiotherapy or combination chemoradiotherapy admitted to still smoking during treatment.(2)
+While a cancer diagnosis often motivates people to quit smoking, a recent audit by the Beatson West of Scotland Cancer Centre found that two out of three lung cancer patients receiving curative radiotherapy or combination chemoradiotherapy continued to smoke during treatment.

-Research carried out for Public Health England suggests that e-cigarettes are 95% less harmful than tobacco and can help smokers to quit, yet some experts, including the British Medical Association, say the benefits and harms are not yet known since e-cigarettes are still relatively new.
-This is why more research needs to be done in this area.
-It is vitally important to fully understand the role e-cigarettes can play in improving the lives of those living with lung cancer.
+Research for Public Health England suggests that e-cigarettes are 95% less harmful than tobacco and can help smokers quit.
+However, some experts, including the British Medical Association, caution that the benefits and harms are not yet fully understood because e-cigarettes remain relatively new.
+This makes further research essential.

-This research is important for patients like Tom, a lung cancer survivor from Glasgow, who said, “As a smoker at one time and ultimately being diagnosed with lung cancer, I can understand the difficulties some people have in trying to stop smoking.
+This research matters for patients like Tom, a lung cancer survivor from Glasgow, who said, “As a smoker at one time and ultimately being diagnosed with lung cancer, I can understand the difficulties some people have in trying to stop smoking.
 This study hopes to show that using e-cigarettes instead of tobacco can improve the benefits of treatments, leading to better outcomes for lung cancer patients.”

-This is why Roy Castle Lung Cancer Foundation has teamed up with Professor Linda Bauld and her research team at the University of Stirling, along with Dr Stephen Harrow a consultant clinical oncologist at the Beatson West of Scotland Cancer Centre.
+Roy Castle Lung Cancer Foundation are committed to researching the role that e- cigarettes can play in helping more people who continue to smoke, even after a lung cancer diagnosis.
+To advance this work, the charity has teamed up with Professor Linda Bauld and her research team at the University of Stirling, along with Dr Stephen Harrow, a consultant clinical oncologist at the Beatson West of Scotland Cancer Centre.

 Dr Harrow explained the background to the research: “Few lung cancer patients who are current smokers at the time of diagnosis are able to give up prior to starting, or even during their treatment for various reasons.
 There is emerging evidence that continuing to smoke tobacco during treatment could compromise treatment outcomes, recovery and quality of life.
 E-cigarettes may be an alternative option for those patients and have a positive impact on their cancer care.”